izivkov/CasioGShockSmartSync/README.md

 ## Where are my World Cities?
 Using an app to manually swap between Home Time and World Time is a bit silly.
 Your phone already knows where you are.
 When setting time, this app will also set the Home Time, Timezone and DST state to your current location.
-So when traveling to another timezone, just set time and you are good to go.
+So when travelling to another timezone, just set time and you are good to go.

 ## Build Your Own App
 For those who want to build their own Android app for interfacing with the G-Shock 5000/5600 watches, I have also created an API (library) project [here](https://github.com/izivkov/GShockAPI).